 A document provided by the Driver and Vehicle Licensing Agency (DVLA) that details: vehicle; specification and Registered keeper details (name and address).

-Is a general tax on goods and services which was introduced into the UK in 1973 and is policed by Her Majesty’s Revenue & Customs (HMRC – used to be Customs & Excise) The National HMRC VAT Advice Service can be contacted on 0845 010 9000.
+A general tax on goods and services which was introduced into the UK in 1973.
+The National HMRC VAT Advice Helpline can be contacted on 0300 200 3701.

 Each EU country has its own rates of VAT.
 In the UK there are three rates: